macro187/verbot/readme.md

 Description
 ===========

-    verbot operates according to a string view of how version numbering should work.
+    verbot operates according to a strict view of how version numbering should work.

     Version number formats and rules are according to the Semantic Versioning